 NOTE - When unit is initially started, steps 1 through 11 may need to be repeated to purge air from gas line.

-12- If the appliance will not operate, follow the instructions "Turning Off Gas to Unit" and call your service technician or gas supplier.
+12- If the appliance will not operate, follow the instructions "Turning Off Gas to Unit" and call the gas supplier.

 Turning Off Gas to Unit